- Allied Health

 FRANCES AND IRWIN HULBERT ENDOWMENT

 Established in 1991, first to memorialize Harry and Lorraine Alvis - the parents of Frances Hulbert, this endowment was renamed in 2008 by the Hulbert children.
 Frances Hulbert served on the BCCC Foundation’s Board of Directors for many years and her husband Irwin was an Episcopalian minister.
-The Hulbert scholarships are awarded to nursing students who demonstrate financial need, are in good academic standing, and do not use tobacco products.
+The Hulbert scholarships are awarded to nursing students who demonstrate financial need and are in good academic standing.
 Preference is given to students committed to working with geriatric patients in Beaufort County for a period of one year after graduation.

 ELLEN JOHNSON MEMORIAL SCHOLARSHIP ENDOWMENT